Simple tips to use what you already have

 - Shoot at the same time each day, either early morning while the light is soft or at high noon when the sun maintains its position longest.

 - Position yourself so that you have natural light from the window coming in from one side.
-Directly facing the window or having it behind you will result in light that is either too harsh or have that nasty silhouette effect!
+Directly facing the window or having it behind you will result in light that is either too harsh or creates that nasty silhouette effect!

 - Turn off non-daylight light bulbs so the colors don’t cast a harsh tone across your skin.